 Any woman involved in franchising, whether as a franchisor, franchisee or supplier is eligible for this award.

 To recognize organizations and/or individuals who have made significant contributions to minorities in franchising either within their franchise organization or within the franchise community.

 This award is open to any organization and/or individual from an IFA member company, past or present, whether franchisor, franchisee or supplier.

 Created to recognize outstanding IFA member-company franchise establishment owner-operators, the Franchisee of the Year Award, sponsored by our partner Paychex, is an honor determined by the parent company and presented during the association’s popular Public Affairs Conference event hosted annually in Washington, D.C.
 A gala ceremony is conducted in the Nation’s Capital in conjunction with IFA’s annual grassroots lobbying activity, which offers opportunities for franchisees and their franchisors to visit Capitol Hill and engage in discussions about key issues affecting franchising.

 IFA accepts nominations from August through September.
-IFA member franchisors may request a nomination form by contacting Julia Hartlage at jhartlage@Franchise.org.
+IFA member franchisors may request a nomination form by contacting Katelyn Russell at krussell@Franchise.org.
 Awards Policy and Procedure Manual may be downloaded here.